Early Childhood FAQs

 - Tikkun Olam – Repair of the World (Responsibility)

-Children of all ethnic and religious backgrounds are welcome to enroll, and differences in their backgrounds are recognized and respected.
-While Christmas, Easter, Halloween and Valentine’s Day (as well as other non-Jewish holidays) are not celebrated at school, please be assured that a child’s mention of any home celebration is always a welcome topic in the classroom and will be treated with respect and interest.
+Children of all ethnic and religious backgrounds are encouraged to enroll, and differences in their backgrounds are recognized and respected.
+While Christmas, Easter, Halloween and Valentine’s Day (as well as other non-Jewish holidays) are not celebrated at school, please be assured that a child’s mention of any home celebration is always a welcome topic in the classroom and is treated with respect and interest.

-We have music class twice each week, as well as occasional special visits and activities led by parents and other members of the community.
+We have music class twice each week.
 Daily classroom experiences frequently integrate:

 - Music and Movement